djbeadle/AC-Controller/README.md

 I'm using a 5 year old $1.50 thermistor [(Sparkfun)](http://www.sparkfun.com/products/10988) which is sensitive to voltage flucutations and seems to consistently run about 8°F higher than room temperature.

 A Raspberry Pi runs a Node.js program which queries the Arduino for the temperature, logs it to [ThingSpeak.com](https://thingspeak.com/channels/279117/) and turns the AC on and off accordingly.

+#TODO:
+Add a humidity sensor so I can quantitatively measure just how *steamy* things really are.